connext/documentation/docs/developers/guides/chain-abstraction.md

 It takes two parameters:

+- `signerAddress` (required): The address of the signer to send a transaction from.
 - `params`: An object containing the following fields:
   - `originDomain` (required): The origin domain ID.
   - `destinationDomain` (required): The destination domain ID.